DONATE Pay Your Bill

 Find other ways to connect

-“It’s incredibly important to connect with your loved ones, especially right now,” says Jensen.
+“It’s incredibly important for your mental health to connect reguarly your loved ones,” says Jensen.
 “However, social media can breed a lot of negativity, and it’s not always the healthiest place to seek connection.
 There are plenty of other ways to reach out to family and friends.”

 Don’t start your day with your phone